 Step 8: Rest the pork for 10 minutes before slicing and serving.

-How to Keep Pork Tenderloin From Drying Out
+How to Keep Pork Tenderloin From Drying Out in a Slow Cooker

 Using a meat thermometer is highly recommended.
-Undercooked pork is a health hazard however overcooked pork is like eating shoe leather.
+Undercooked pork is a health hazard, however overcooked pork is like eating shoe leather.
 Rather than guessing, use a thermometer.
 The internal temp should be 135F.

 Remember, the internal temp of meat tends to rise, even after pulled from a slow cooker or the oven.
 For smaller cuts of meat, it’s about 5 degrees, but for larger cuts or roasts it’s 10 to 15 degrees.